 The study is being conducted under a consortium, HIV Testing Africa (STAR) that is investigating models of distributing HIV self-test kits in three countries, Zambia, Malawi and Zimbabwe.
 The aim of the study is to determine the acceptability and feasibility of community-based distribution of HIV self-test kits in rural Zimbabwean communities.

-Primary Objectives
+Primary Objective

-- To determine whether incentivising community based distributors (CBDs) to support selftesters is effective in improving uptake of self-testing and linkage to post-test services - To determine whether incentivising HIV positive clients to link to government ART services through provision of funds to reimburse transport costs for their first clinic attendance is effective in increasing linkage
+• To determine whether incentivising community based distributors (CBDs) to support selftesters is effective in improving uptake of self-testing and linkage to post-test services

 Secondary Objectives